List of Gotham (franchise) characters: James Gordon

-Six months later, in Season 3, Gordon is working as a bounty hunter, forming an uneasy alliance with reporter Valerie Vale.
+Six months later, in season 3, Gordon is working as a bounty hunter, forming an uneasy alliance with reporter Valerie Vale.
 After experiencing a hallucination of his father, Gordon decides to rejoin the department.
 After Mario is infected by Alice Tetch's poisonous blood, Mario manipulates Lee into turning against Gordon.
 Before Mario can kill Lee, Gordon kills him in self-defense.
 This destroys any relationship Jim or Lee ever had.
 As his career goes on, Jim finds out his father and Uncle Frank were members of the Court of Owls.
 After Frank reveals he killed Gordon's father to prevent him from spreading info about the Court, Frank commits suicide, but not before telling Gordon that he must join the Court.
 Gordon takes the blame for Frank's death and meets with the Court.

 After saving some of his fellow police officers and some of Oswald Cobblepot's men from Professor Pyg, Jim is promoted to captain by mayor Burke.

 Following the defeat of Bane and Nyssa al Ghul, Jim Gordon is promoted to police commissioner by Mayor Cheng.
 His relationship with Lee blooms-up again and the two of them get married.

-10 years later, Jim is planning to step down until Batman saves his daughter from Jeremiah.
+Ten years later, Jim is planning to step down until Batman saves his daughter from Jeremiah.

 Harvey Bullock

-Harvey Bullock (portrayed by Donal Logue; season 1–5) is a detective who is Gordon's loyal partner and ally.
+Harvey Bullock (portrayed by Donal Logue; seasons 1–5) is a detective who is Gordon's loyal partner and ally.
 Bullock is a seemingly corrupt and brutish detective who has gradually become loyal to Jim Gordon.
 He also had a somewhat amicable relationship with Fish Mooney before turning against her.
 Bullock helps Gordon in solving various cases and later enters in a gang war near the end of the first season.

 At the beginning of the second season, Bullock resigns from the police force but rejoins following the Maniax attack on the GCPD.
 After Gordon is framed for the murder of Carl Pinkney, Bullock enlists Carmine Falcone to help break Jim out of prison.
-After Captain Barnes is hospitalized after an attack by Azrael, Harvey is declared the de facto Captain until further notice and is trusted by Jim to protect Gotham after new threats emerge while he is away.
+When Captain Barnes is hospitalized after an attack by Azrael, Harvey is declared the de facto Captain until further notice and is trusted by Jim to protect Gotham after new threats emerge while he is away.

 Six months later, Harvey is working with Barnes to protect Gotham and while Jim refuses to return to the department, Harvey vows to never turn his back on him.
 When Nathaniel Barnes gets infected with the Alice Tetch virus and is remanded to Arkham Asylum, Harvey becomes the acting captain.

 In light of being promoted to captain by Mayor Burke after saving some police officers and some of Oswald Cobblepot's men from Professor Pyg's trap, Gordon reluctantly relieves Bullock of his position of acting captain.

 In the series finale 10 years later, he is framed for murder, only for Gordon to deduce that it was a setup by Jeremiah, whom Bruce then subdues during his first outing as Batman.
 At the end of the episode, Bullock joins Gordon in witnessing Batman watching over them.